kuchenrolle/redditquery/README.md

 ### Prerequisites

-RedditQuery has two dependencies that are not part of the standard distribution, Pandas and Spacy.
+redditquery has two dependencies that are not part of the standard distribution, Pandas and Spacy.
 If you install this package using pip, the dependencies should be installed automatically.
 On Unix systems, you should also be able to install them separately using pip3:

 ```
 pip3 install pandas